Miguel Ángel Felipe

 A devoted supporter of new music and lesser known masterpieces, Felipe has commissioned extensively and spoken at U.S. events about the composer-conductor relationship.
 His programs often meld adventurous with traditional repertoire exploring with audiences and singers an evolving, global choral traditional.
 His research focuses on choral innovations in Indonesia and Southeast Asia, on concepts of the influence of choral societies in cultural development, and on conducting pedagogy.

-In the last ten years, he has commissioned and premiered dozens of works for chamber orchestra, wind ensemble, women's chorus, men's chorus, and mixed chorus.
+In the last twenty years, he has commissioned and premiered dozens of works for chamber orchestra, wind ensemble, SA voices, TB voices, and mixed chorus.
 In 2007 Felipe established the Boston Choral Ensemble Commission Competition: the Northeast's largest choral commissioning project of its kind.

 As a researcher and teacher, Felipe's research has focused on choral innovations in Indonesia and Southeast Asia, on concepts of choral societies' influence in cultural development, and on conducting pedagogy.
 His editorial work has appeared in choral editions published by Carus Verlag, Germany; Earthsongs; and Hinshaw Music.
-Looking forward, Felipe is increasingly engaged in projects related to justice, diversity, and inclusion with in the choral community.
+Looking forward, Felipe’s research areas are increasingly focused on new choral pedagogies in higher education arising from the COVID pandemic and in projects within the choral community addressing justice.

 Felipe studied at the Interlochen Arts Academy, the University of Cincinnati College-Conservatory of Music, and Boston University.
 He has studied with Ann Howard Jones, John Leman, Christopher Zimmerman, Michael Jinbo, David Hoose, Craig Smith, and Joseph Flummerfelt.